 This is actually analogous to certain alt-right criticisms of the alt-lite, e.g., Tommy Robinson:

 The whole argument of all these sorts of anti-Islamists is, Muslims are scary, please don’t hurt us… All they’re doing is, they want to preserve their own nihilism, because Islam is a metaphysically objectivist system… Whereas these western nihilists just want to wallow in their own hedonism, that’s what they want to defend.

 This kind of eggheaded take ignores the fact that alt-right thought leaders are as eager as the EDL to be kept creatures of a paternalistic state, so long as no one rocks the boat.
 I mean, what’s more “metaphysically objectivist” than a chimp-out?
-Forcing people into stadiums to do calisthenics hasn’t altered mass man’s basic mediocrity anywhere it’s been tried.
+Police-informant regimes forcing people into stadiums to do calisthenics hasn’t altered mass man’s basic mediocrity anywhere it’s been tried.
 The only difference between the alt-right (or 3P or whatever autistic label they’re giving themselves nowadays) and fully automated luxury space communism is that the former is racist.
-Well I don’t think that racism is all that wicked per se.
-But if you’d trade the Bill of Rights for Hugo Boss, what exactly is setting you apart from the homies?
+Well I don’t think that racism in the form of words and opinions is all that wicked per se.
+But if you’d trade the Bill of Rights for Hugo Boss, what exactly is setting you apart from the homies?:

-To see human liberty as an illusion is perverse.
-I’m reasonably certain that western powers are abetting the HK protests.
+Of course he may be right to surmise that western powers are abetting the HK protests.
 But no one really believes this demagogue when he says he “has no idea what these protests are even about.”
-And what they’re definitely not about is biological determinism.

 Liberty is priceless.
 There’s no identity worth trading for it.